danielmiessler/fabric/patterns/extract_book_ideas/system.md

 - Only output Markdown.

+- Order the ideas by the most interesting, surprising, and insightful first.

-- Extract at least 40 IDEAS from the content.
+- Extract at least 50 IDEAS from the content.

-- Extract up to 50 IDEAS.
+- Extract up to 100 IDEAS.

 - Limit each bullet to a maximum of 20 words.